 - Generally, for a fast coverage decision on a request for a medical item or service, we will give you our answer within 72 hours.
-If your request is for a Medicare Part B prescription drug, we will answer within 24 hours. - As explained above, we can take up to 14 more calendar days under certain circumstances.
+If your request is for a Medicare Part B prescription drug, we will answer within 24 hours. - O As explained above, we can take up to 14 more calendar days under certain circumstances.
 If we decide to take extra days to make the coverage decision, we will tell you in writing.
-We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug - If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
+We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - o If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
 When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
-(For more information about the process for making complaints, including fast complaints, see Section 11 of this chapter.) - If we do not give you our answer within 72 hours (or if there is an extended time period, by the end of that period), or 24 hours if your request is for a Part B prescription drug, you have the right to appeal.
-Section 6.3 below tells how to make an appeal. - If our answer is yes to part or all of what you requested, we must authorize or provide the medical care coverage we have agreed to provide within 72 hours after we received your request.
-If we extended the time needed to make our coverage decision on your request for a medical item or service, we will authorize or provide the coverage by the end of that extended period. - If our answer is no to part or all of what you requested, we will send you a detailed written explanation as to why we said no.
+(For more information about the process for making complaints, including fast complaints, see Section 11 of this chapter.) - o If we do not give you our answer within 72 hours (or if there is an extended time period, by the end of that period), or within 24 hours if your request is for a Medicare Part B prescription drug, you have the right to appeal.
+Section 6.3 below tells how to make an appeal. - If our answer is no to part or all of what you requested, we will send you a detailed written explanation as to why we said no.